brapifra/vscode-phpserver/README.md

 ## Features

-You can execute it with:
+You can execute it with:<br>
--ctrl+shift+P and searching for "Serve Project with PHP" -Clicking on the editor's button (right superior corner) -Right-clicking on the editor.
+-ctrl+shift+P and searching for "Serve Project with PHP"<br>
+-Clicking on the editor's button (right superior corner)<br>
+-Right-clicking on the editor.<br>

-To stop the server just search for "Stop PHP Server" or right-click on the editor.
+To stop the server just search for "Stop PHP Server" or right-click on the editor.<br>

-Now with Windows support, auto open localhost in browser.
+Now with Windows support, auto open localhost in browser.<br>

 ## Requirements